 The Phillips Scholars Program recognizes and rewards private college students who strive to make life better for people with unmet needs in Minnesota communities.
 Phillips Scholars identify community concerns, explore ways to create social change, and develop ambitious programs that would meet varies needs of communities.

 Students from 16 eligible private colleges and universities are invited to apply.
-Each campus will select a finalist, who will go on to compete for one of six Phillips Scholars awards.
+Each campus will select up to two finalists, who will go on to compete for one of six Phillips Scholars awards.

 Here are some helpful resources to consult on your campus: